girliemac/2-js-basics/3-making-decisions/assignment.md

 ## Instructions

 Play around with operators.
-Here's a suggestion for a program you can implement
+Here's a suggestion for a program you can implement:

 You have a set of students from two different grading systems.